Socialist Republic of Romania: Gheorghiu-Dej era

 In October 1956, Poland's communist leaders refused to succumb to Soviet military threats to intervene in domestic political affairs and install a more obedient politburo.
 A few weeks later, the Communist Party in Hungary virtually disintegrated during a popular revolution.
 Poland's defiance and Hungary's popular uprising inspired Romanian students to organize meetings in București, Cluj and Timișoara calling for liberty, better living conditions, and an end to Soviet domination.
 Under the pretext that the Hungarian uprising might incite his nation's own revolt, Gheorghiu-Dej took radical measures which meant persecutions and jailing of various "suspects", especially people of Hungarian origin.
 He also advocated swift Soviet intervention, and the Soviet Union reinforced its military presence in Romania, particularly along the Hungarian border.
-Although Romania's unrest proved fragmentary and controllable, Hungary's was not, so in November Moscow mounted a bloody invasion of Hungary.
+Although Romania's unrest proved fragmentary and controllable, Hungary's was not, so in November Moscow mounted an invasion against Hungary.

 After the Revolution of 1956, Gheorghiu-Dej worked closely with Hungary's new leader, János Kádár, who was installed by the Soviet Union.
 Romania took Hungary's former premier (leader of the 1956 revolution) Imre Nagy into custody.
 He was jailed at Snagov, north of Bucharest.
 After a series of interrogations by Soviets and Romanian authorities, Nagy was returned to Budapest for trial and execution.

 Romania's government also took measures to reduce public discontent by reducing investments in heavy industry, boosting output of consumer goods, decentralizing economic management, hiking wages and incentives, and instituting elements of worker management.
 The authorities eliminated compulsory deliveries for private farmers but reaccelerated the collectivization program in the mid-1950s, albeit less brutally than earlier.
 The government declared collectivization complete in 1962, when collective and state farms controlled 77% of the arable land.

 Despite Gheorghiu-Dej's claim that he had purged the Romanian party of Stalinists, he remained susceptible to attack for his obvious complicity in the party's activities from 1944 to 1953.
 At a plenary PMR meeting in March 1956, Miron Constantinescu and Iosif Chișinevschi, both Politburo members and deputy premiers, criticized Gheorghiu-Dej.
 Constantinescu, who advocated a Khrushchev-style liberalization, posed a particular threat to Gheorghiu-Dej because he enjoyed good connections with the Moscow leadership.
 The PMR purged Constantinescu and Chișinevschi in 1957, denouncing both as Stalinists and charging them with complicity with Pauker.
 Afterwards, Gheorghiu-Dej faced no serious challenge to his leadership.
 Ceaușescu replaced Constantinescu as head of PMR cadres.